onlurking/blog/content/about.md

 # config.toml

-For this example site, I defined permalinks for two sections, `post` and `note`, so that the links to pages under these directories will contain the date info, e.g., `https://xmin.yihui.name/post/2016/02/14/a-plain-markdown-post/`.
+For this example site, I defined permalinks for two sections, `post` and `note`, so that the links to pages under these directories will contain the date info.
 This is optional, and it is up to your personal taste of URLs.

 ```
 [permalinks]